 Is the Jay Shetty Certification School ICF-Accredited?

 The credential you receive upon graduation is called the “Jay Shetty Certified Life and Success Coach”, which is a proprietary title.
-It carries Jay Shetty’s brand recognition, but not the third-party validation that ICF or other accreditors provide.
+It carries Jay Shetty’s brand recognition alongside the AC’s third-party validation, though it isn’t an ICF designation.

 Reviews From Graduates and the Media